Institute for Sustainability, Energy, and Environment

 - Secure and Sustainable Agriculture

-The Institute also is taking a holistic approach to campus sustainability, bringing a community together to achieve responsibilities of the American College and University Presidents Climate Commitment (ACUPCC).
-And so, iSEE SWATteams of faculty, staff and students are examining the 2010 Illinois Climate Action Plan, evaluating campus progress toward the goals laid out in six categories — energy conservation and building standards; energy generation, purchasing and distribution; transportation; purchasing, waste and recycling; agriculture, land use and sequestration; and water — and preparing recommendations on future work to be done.
+And so, iSEE teams of faculty, staff and students regularly evaluate campus progress toward the goals laid out in six categories — energy conservation and building standards; energy generation, purchasing and distribution; transportation; purchasing, waste and recycling; agriculture, land use and sequestration; and water — and prepare recommendations on future work to be done.
 The goal is for campus to be a model of sustainability other communities will emulate.

-And the Institute’s outreach efforts both near and far will bring together scholars, experts and other people passionate about sustainability, energy, and environment issues to share knowledge and hold conversations that might lead to solutions locally and globally.
+The Institute’s outreach efforts both near and far will bring together scholars, experts and other people passionate about sustainability, energy, and environment issues to share knowledge and hold conversations that might lead to solutions locally and globally.
 These efforts include an annual iSEE Congress, in which experts explore a major grand challenge in sustainability.

 - University of Illinois @ Urbana-Champaign